Why Environment of Care Checklists Matter

-In these ways, Environment of Care rounding helps to ensure that patients and staff remain safe, and that the healthcare facility remains in compliance with Joint Commission and Department of Health guidelines and regulations.
+In these ways, an Environment of Care Checklist helps to ensure that patients and staff remain safe and that the healthcare facility remains in compliance with Joint Commission and Department of Health guidelines and regulations.
 (4)

 What to Look for in an Environment of Care Rounding Tool

 Part of the growing demand for Environment of Care rounding has come from the emergence of technology in the rounding process, which has led to significantly faster and better identification of patient safety risks.
 Traditional methods of performing rounds manually on paper or through Excel spreadsheets are not only incredibly time intensive for care teams; it also doesn’t allow for follow-up action plans to be executed as quickly as necessary.